jeliasson/redwoodjs-on-kubernetes/README.md

 # Build
 RUN yarn rw build api

-# Set database baseline
-# We only need to do this once per database
-# RUN yarn rw prisma migrate resolve --applied 20210311161829_baseline0

 # Migrate database
 # This has been commented out in this example post
 # RUN yarn rw prisma migrate deploy